-The Melbourne Headache Centre was established we come to work everyday knowing that we are potentially going to change the life of someone with a chronic problem.
+The Melbourne Headache Centre was established in 2012 and we come to work everyday knowing that we are potentially going to change the life of someone with a chronic problem.
 That is a truly wonderful feeling.

 Knowing that we might help someone get through school, go to work, or just be a vibrant family and community member without the burden of a chronic and disabling condition, or having reliance on medications is our clinics' 'Raison d'être' or reason for being.